-We have historically issued periodic grants of certain equity based awards to our executive officers, directors, and other key employees pursuant to the Red River Bancshares, Inc. 1998 Equity Incentive Plan (the "1998 Plan"), our 2008 Plan, our 2018 Plan, and our Director Compensation Program.
+We periodically issue grants of certain equity based awards to our executive officers, directors, and other key employees pursuant to our 2008 Plan, our 2018 Plan, and our Director Compensation Program.

-- Since January 1, 2015, we have granted 16,900 shares of restricted common stock to our employees under our 2008 Plan. - Since January 1, 2015, we have issued an aggregate of 6,250 shares of common stock pursuant to the exercise of outstanding and unexercised stock options previously issued under our 1998 Plan and our 2008 Plan.
-In addition to aggregate cash proceeds of \$124,000 paid to us upon the exercise of such stock options, a total of 178 shares of common stock, having a then current fair market value of \$68.95 per share, were surrendered in lieu of payment of the cash exercise price, resulting in a net increase of 6,072 issued and outstanding shares of our common stock.
+- Since January 1, 2015, we have granted 16,900 shares of restricted common stock to our employees under our 2008 Plan. - Since January 1, 2015, we have issued an aggregate of 4,000 shares of common stock pursuant to the exercise of outstanding and unexercised stock options previously issued under our 2008 Plan.
+In addition to aggregate cash proceeds of \$92,440 paid to us upon the exercise of such stock options, a total of 178 shares of common stock, having a then current fair market value of \$68.95 per share, were surrendered in lieu of payment of the cash exercise price.
 We have not granted any new stock options since January 1, 2015. - Since January 1, 2015, we have granted an aggregate of 1,226 shares of common stock to our directors under our Director Compensation Program.